Tehel/SenTynel/README.md

 ## How to use it

-You should have a rotating view of level 0000.
+You should see a rotating view of level 0000.
 "Settings" checkbox shows some terrain generation settings, the default values being the ones from the original game.

-Clicking in the view will give you control of the camera, to be moved with "W/A/S/D", and "Q" and "E" for up/down.
+Clicking in the view will give you control of the camera, to be moved with "W/A/S/D" (+shift to double speed).
 FOV can be changed with "\[" and "\]".
 "R" releases control and switches back to the rotating view.